Best Watercolor Pencils – The Five Review

 The Caran D’ache Prismalo Aquarelle set is one of the more expensive models on this list.
 It comes with a hexagonal barrel that is easy and comfortable to hold.
 The pigments are soluble in water and easy to control.

-This watercolor pencil set features 3mm leads.
+This Aquarelle set features 3mm leads.
 These are perfect for fine detail artwork when you sharpen the pencils to a fine point.
 If you’re an experienced artist ready for better equipment, try the Caran D’ache Prismalo Aquarelle set.

 5. Staedtler Ergosoft Aquarell

 The German brand Staedler is one of the oldest art brands in the world.
 Founded in 1835, Staedler claims that coloring pencils were their invention.
-Despite this outlandish claim, Staedler remains one of the best watercolor pencil brands on the market.
+Despite this outlandish claim, Staedler remains one of the popular watercolour pencil brands on the market.

 These pencils are easy to hold and handle thanks to their hexagonal shape.
 Their 3mm leads have rich pigments and are resistant to breakage.
-These watercolor pencils are easy to blend, allowing you to create beautiful washes.
+These water soluble colored pencils are easy to blend, allowing you to create beautiful washes.

 Staedler offers a wide range of colors with vivid hues.
 These colors retain their pigment when mixed with water.
 You can find sets of 12, 24, 36, 48, and 60 colors, making them perfect for beginners and pros.

-Here’s our selection of the five best watercolor pencils on the market.
+Here’s our selection of the five recommended brands for watercolor pencils on the market.
 Making art is something that anyone can enjoy and benefit from.
-Faber Castell and Staedtler are the most popular brands on the market among others.
+Faber Castell and Derwent are the most popular brands on the market among others.

 Thank you for reading our article!